tardis-sn/stardis/docs/README.md

     fname: <filepath to MARCS model file>
     final_atomic_number: <atomic number of largest element considered> # may be up to 30
 opacity:
-    file: # reads an opacity file, omit if none
+    file: # reads a bound-free or free-free opacity file, omit if none
         <species1>_<either bf for bound-free or ff for free-free>: <filepath to opacity file>
         <species2>_<either bf for bound-free or ff for free-free>: <filepath to opacity file>
         ...
-    bf: # uses hydrogenic approximation for bound-free opacity, omit if none
+    bf: # uses the hydrogenic approximation for bound-free opacity, omit if none
         <species1>: {} # there will eventually be options to include files with gaunt factors or departure coefficients
         <species2>: {}
         ...
-    ff: # uses hydrogenic approximation for free-free opacity, omit if none
+    ff: # uses the hydrogenic approximation for free-free opacity, omit if none
         <species1>: {} # there will eventually be options to include files with gaunt factors or departure coefficients
         <species2>: {}
         ...